titu1994/pyshac/docs/templates/guide.md

 - **Training of the models**:
     -   Once the parameters are defined, we create an instance of the engine.
-    -   This engine is passed an evaluation function that the user must write, along with the hyper parameter declarations and other parameters as required (such as total budget and batch size)
+    -   This engine is passed an evaluation function that the user must write, along with the hyper parameter declarations and other parameters as required (such as total budget and number of batches)
     -   The engine's `fit()` method is used to perform training of the classifiers.
     -   Training can be stopped at any time between epochs.
 All models are serialized at the end of each epoch.